gboduljak/calc/README.md

 # calc

 ### Introduction
 **calc** is a simple console calculator written in Haskell.
-So far it covers following expression types:
+So far it supports the following expression types:

 - Basic arithmetic +, -, *, /
   - Example : 1 + 2 * 3